-Joiners and wood machinists are responsible for manufacturing and assembling the woodwork in a building, such as doors, door and window frames, counters and built-in cupboards.
+Joiners and wood machinists are responsible for manufacturing and assembling the woodwork in a building, such as doors, door and window frames, counters and built-in cupboards and roof trusses.

-Joiners spend a lot of time in workshops working with machine and hand tools.
-They design, manufacture and assemble wooden components according to needs and specifications.
+A joiner is a craftsman who makes or joins the wood, usually in a workshop working with wood machines and hand tools.
+A joiner designs, manufactures and assembles wooden components according to needs and specifications set out in the design.
 They are involved in the final finishing of a building as the wooden components are usually the last items to be installed.
 They erect panels and picture rails, make built-in cupboards and install carved ornamental woodwork.
 Work proceeds according to sketches made by draughtsmen or architects.

 A joiner may decide on the type of wood required and marks off, saws and joins the pieces together.
 As soon as the walls are high enough to support doors and window frames they are built into openings left for this purpose by the bricklayer.
 After the frames have been installed the carpenter fits the doors.
 The fitting of locks and bolts completes the work.